siemens-mobile-hacks/pmb887x-emu/recalc-siemens-fullflash.md

     - **IMEI:** 490154203237518
     - **ESN:** 12345678
     - **SKEY:** 12345678

-    And press button "Calc HASH + BootKEY from ESN and SKEY" All other fields not necessary for this operation.
+    And press button "Calc HASH + BootKEY from ESN and SKEY"

 3. Then go in tab "Convert" and press button "Recalc Fullflash".